 How Is Impetigo Diagnosed?

-A lab test is unnecessary if the doctor feels confident that your child displays impetigo signs.
-Impetigo is a skin infection that is caused by bacteria.
+A lab test is unnecessary if the doctor feels confident that your child displays signs.
+This is a skin infection that is caused by bacteria.
 The physician will ask about your child’s symptoms and examine the skin.

 Antibiotics are the most common treatment for impetigo and can speed up the healing process.
 In most cases, you will see improvement in just a few days.

-Antibiotics can help clear up impetigo by killing the bacteria that cause the infection.
+Antibiotics can help clear up infection by killing the bacteria that cause the infection.
 They can also help prevent the disease from spreading.
-If your child has a mild case of impetigo, your doctor may prescribe an antibiotic ointment that you can apply to the affected area.
+If your child has a mild case, your doctor may prescribe an antibiotic ointment that you can apply to the affected area.
 For more severe cases, you may need to take antibiotics orally.

 Conclusion